joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 And be none the wiser to the NAT that is going on.
 And because we are renting that prefix from ARIN, it will never change, unless we stop paying them!

-This scenario is doable but is expensive.
+This scenario is doable but can be expensive depending on the route you choose.

 In the US a lease from ARIN is at minimum \$275 [a year](https://www.arin.net/resources/fees/fee_schedule/).
 That's \$23 a month.